Crystalline phases and devil's staircase in qubit spin ice: Classical phase diagram

 This phase is 4-fold degenerate and breaks the translational symmetry.
 Comparing the $E^{\text{cl}}_{\text{Sq}}$ to $E^{\text{cl}}_{\text{FF}}$, we get the $V=2\mu$ phase boundary between the fully flippable and square phase.
 Similarly, $V=0$ is the classical boundary between the isolated and square phases.

 The Rys $F$ model corresponds to $V=0$.
 It has two phases, the "anti-ferroelectric" for $\mu>0$ and the "disordered" for $\mu<0$~\cite{Lieb1967,Sutherland1967_PhysRevLett.19.103,Baxter}.
 The former matches the fully flippable phase and the latter the phase boundary between the isolated and the square phases (thick red line in Fig.~\ref{fig:CPD}), with a subextensive degeneracy $W_{\text{disordered}}=4^L$ in $N=L^2$ clusters.
+The disordered manifold consists of all the configurations with only type-II vertices, including the square and the isolated ones.
+All arrows on a horizontal or vertical line point in the same direction in these configurations, the directions on different lines do not correlate.

 The classical phases, particularly square one, motivate a quadripartite division of the lattice.
 Selecting the position of the flippable plaquettes with a counterclockwise direction of arrows, the four square states define the A, B, C, and D kind of plaquettes, see Fig.~\ref{fig:Squares}.
 This partition of the plaquettes allows us to write the configurations in the fully flippable and square phases as